Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

 Section 179 is a tax code that allows business owners to expense the purchase price of a commercial vehicle under certain conditions.
 It encourages company growth while incentivizing business owners to invest in heavy-duty equipment.

-Since new legislation passed in the summer of 2025, businesses can now deduct up to $2.5 million until reaching the $4 million threshold.1 If your expenses surpass the upper limit, your deduction cap begins to drop $1 for each dollar over.1 We know this can be a bit complex, but you can contact your tax professional or our dealership to dive deeper into the Section 179 rules.
+Since new legislation was passed in the summer of 2025, businesses can now deduct up to $2.5 million before reaching the $4 million threshold.
+If your expenses surpass the upper limit, your deduction cap begins to drop $1 for each dollar over.1 We know the intricacies can be a bit complex, but you can contact your tax professional or our dealership to dive deeper into the Section 179 rules.
+In addition, to satisfy the conditions, your vehicle needs to meet Section 179 weight requirements and spend the majority of its time being used for business purposes.

 How Do You Claim the Section 179 Deduction?